 - Generics/Brands Shopping: is used for search terms you want to give a last chance in the Last Chance campaign

-This is because negative keywords aren’t related to the Shopping campaign priority.
-If you set a negative keyword in the Generics campaign, then the Brands and Catch All campaigns will start showing ads for those keywords.
+If you only add a negative keyword to Generics campaign, then the Brands and Catch All campaigns will start showing ads for those keywords.

 The same applies to excluding products.
 If there is a product group that is not doing well in the Generics campaign, then you have to exclude it from the Brands and Last Chance campaigns as well.

 If you want to exclude a product group from the Generics campaign, but want to let it remain in the Brand campaign, then there is a workaround.
-You simply set a bid for $0.01 for that specific product group.
+You simply set a bid for $0.01 for that specific product group in your Generics campaign.

-I’ve seen situations where an ecommerce store either did not carry well-known brands or where the performance difference just wasn’t enough to make a difference.
+I’ve seen situations where an ecommerce store either did not carry well-known brands or where the performance difference was too small.